rei/rei-cedar-docs/docs/components/checkboxes/README.md

  - Start with a capital letter
  - Use sentence case
- - Use positive phrasing; so the label describes the selected state
+ - Use positive phrasing so that the label describes the selected state
  - Avoid long labels
  - Be written as sentence fragments
  - No terminal punctuation